-Press release: Mets name Zack Scott senior VP/a...
+PRESS RELEASE: METS NAME ZACK SCOTT SENIOR VP/A...

 - News Article

-FLUSHING, N.Y., December 23, 2020 – The New York Mets today announced that they have named Zack Scott the club’s Senior Vice President/Assistant General Manager.
-Scott, 43, has spent the last 17 years in the Boston Red Sox organization.
-He spent the...
+METS NAME ZACK SCOTT SENIOR VP/ASSISTANT GENERAL MANAGER FLUSHING, N.Y., December 23, 2020 – The New York Mets today announced that the...

 More Recent New York Mets Articles